eosc-sq/ensure-sq/docs/papers-reviewed.md

-# Papers that where reviewed
+# Papers that were reviewed

 ## Template